helloimgnud/Movie-Info/README.md

-Simple website provide information about movies, actors, directors and trailer
+Simple website provide information about movies, actors, directors and trailers